egthomas/rst-ros/usr/codebase/superdarn/src.bin/os/cp/campsound.1.0/README.txt

 Description:
 ===========
-campsound is a variant on the normalsound radar control program that steps through a set of 9 frequencies along 4 selected beams during each 1-min scan.
+campsound is a variant on the normalsound radar control program that steps through a set of 9 frequencies along 4 (or 12) selected beams during each 1-min scan.
 This control program was originally designed for a downrange HF receiver experiment with the Iceland radars.